 For one thing, putting something as serious as resigning your position in writing makes it official.
 It states unequivocally that you intend to leave the business.
 Although in most cases, your employer will want something in writing so – if for no other reason – it’s worth doing just to keep the peace.

-It’s also the professional thing to do.
+It’s also a professional thing to do.
 It shows respect.
 Even if you don’t feel terribly respectful towards your current employer, showing them respect will serve you in the long term.

 No matter how you feel about your current employer, there is little value in burning bridges.
 You never know when you may need a favour or another reference in a few years’ time.